Off-Campus Study Programs

 Consider continuing your biology studies off-campus.
 The programs listed below have close ties with King's because our faculty and students have participated in them in the past.
 See your faculty advisor or Dr. Wood for more information.

-CCSP offers a semester of adventure to Biblically minded students, who want the challenge of caring for people and caring for God's earth.
-You will experience community in motion, travelling with a group of students for four months through the South Pacific (New Zealand and Samoa) or to Belize, Central America.
+CCSP offers a semester of adventure to Biblically-minded students, who want the challenge of caring for people and caring for God's earth.
+Experience community in motion by travelling with a group of students for four months through the South Pacific (New Zealand and Samoa) or to Belize, Central America.

 Required courses: (3 credits each)